spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/cleaning-up-devvm.md

   - /v2/docs/en/vm-cleanup
   - /v1/docs/vm-cleanup
   - /v1/docs/en/vm-cleanup
+  - /docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/virtual-machine-cleanup.html
 ---

 <!-- Used to be: http://spryker.github.io/getting-started/installation/virtual-machine-cleanup/ -->

-If you need to cleanup the environment set up in the virtual machine, you can either do this by running a script or execute the cleanup steps manually.
+If you need to cleanup the environment set up in the DevVM, you can either do this by running a script or execute the cleanup steps manually.

 ## VM Cleanup - Automatic
 To cleanup the VM: